-The Republic of Ireland's celebrated capital city, Dublin, wears its past with pride, and is a magnet for visitors seeking unabashed joie de vivre.
+Dublin, the Republic of Ireland's celebrated capital city, wears its past with pride, and is a magnet for visitors seeking unabashed joie de vivre.
 Literature, theatre, the arts and the famous Irish 'craic' play an important role in Dublin's unique cultural experience.

 Discover a crop of museums and monuments that highlight the vast history of Ireland, alongside galleries and exhibitions that reflect its rich culture.
-Highlights include the impressive St. Patrick’s Cathedral – Ireland’s largest church – Dublin Castle, the Irish Museum of Modern Art and the National Museum of Ireland.
-All are easily accessible.
+Highlights include the impressive St. Patrick’s Cathedral – Ireland’s largest church – Dublin Castle, the Irish Museum of Modern Art and the National Museum of Ireland, all of which are easily accessible.
 A stroll along the River Liffey or in one of Dublin’s city parks like St. Stephen’s Green or Phoenix Park, which is home to Dublin Zoo, offers another aspect to this small capital with a big heart.

 The Guinness Storehouse

-Home to the black stuff since 1759, Guinness is Dublin’s trade mark.
-Located in the heart of the St James gate brewery you will find the Guinness Storehouse – Certainly worth a visit.
-Discover what goes into making Guinness – the ingredients, the process and the effort.
-Of course, no visit is complete without enjoying a pint of the black stuff afterwards.
+Ireland's favourite stout since 1759, Guinness is Dublin’s trade mark.
+Located in the heart of the St James gate brewery you will find the Guinness Storehouse, the home of the famous 'black stuff'.
+Stop-by for a tour and to learn of the process involved in crafting Guinness, its ingredients and its origins.
+Of course, no visit is complete without enjoying a pint or two afterwards.

 St Patrick’s Cathedral

-St Patrick’s Cathedral is the largest church in Ireland and is open to all, in order to admire its architecture both inside and out.
-It serves as a popular tourist attraction due to its size and history, and still remains a place of worship.
+St Patrick’s Cathedral is the largest church in Ireland and is open to all, so visitors are welcome to admire its architecture both inside and out.
+It serves as a popular tourist attraction due to its size and history, while remaining an important place of worship.

-Visit the renowned university, home to the world famous Book of Kells and the Long Room – the college’s magnificent library, stacked high with books from all eras and resembling a scene from a Harry Potter movie.
+Visit the renowned university, home to the world famous Book of Kells and the Long Room, the college’s magnificent library, which is stacked high with books from all eras and resembling a scene from a Harry Potter movie.